-the pentagon would tile a pentagonal subdivision of regular icosahedron.
-Therefore we may apply the idea for calculationing \eqref{special1_60A} and \eqref{special2_60A}.
+the pentagon would tile a pentagonal subdivision of the regular icosahedron.
+Therefore we may apply the idea for calculating \eqref{special1_60A} and \eqref{special2_60A}.
 We notice that $\delta$ and $\epsilon$ are exchanged (and therefore $\beta$ and $\gamma$ are also exchanged) compared with the earlier calculations.
 We get